Follow Messiah, Not Others

 1 JOHN 2

-(3) Now by this we know that we have come to know God: if we keep his commandments.
+(3) Now by this we know that we know Him, if we keep His commandments.

-(4) The one who says “I have come to know God” and yet does not keep his commandments is a liar, and the truth is not in such a person.
+(4) He who says, “I know Him,” and does not keep His commandments, is a liar, and the truth is not in him.

-(5) But whoever obeys his word, truly in this person the love of God has been perfected.
-By this we know that we are in him.
+(5) But whoever keeps His word, truly the love of God is perfected in him.
+By this we know that we are in Him.

-(6) The one who says he resides in God ought himself to walk just as Jesus walked.
+(6) He who says he abides in Him ought himself also to walk just as He walked.

 WHAT ? – Walk like Jesus.
 What does this mean?
 We of course are not expected to step physically in the manner that Jesus did, although that might not be such a bad idea.